HOME > Laboratories

 Polymer Physical Chemistry

-INOUE, Tadashi (Professor), SHIKATA, Toshiyuki (Associate Professor), URAKAWA, Osamu (Associate Professor)
+Tadashi INOUE (Professor), Osamu URAKAWA (Associate Professor)

 1. Shear induced structures of soft matters.